 The best way to end your practice is with shavasana.
 The various stretches and poses you’ve done likely held your body in positions it’s not used to.
 You may feel some tenderness or soreness.
 Or, you could feel exhilarated.
 Either way, it’s important to close your practice with a moment of relaxation and re-centering.
 Shavasana is comprised of laying flat on your back and closing your eyes.
 Focus on keeping your breathing slow and even.
 Meditate on each body part, scanning your body from toes to head.
 How does everything feel?
 When you get to your eyes, assess how they feel.
 Use this time with your eyes closed to give them one final rest before you get on with the rest of your day.

 These are just a few ways you can use yoga to improve vision.
 As with any muscles in the body, exercise is important.
 These simple yoga exercises can offer a nice break from your busy daily routine, reduce stress and relieve eye strain, and they only take a few minutes.
+You can also add our eye exercise regimen to your workout routine to really strengthen your eye muscles.
 Using yoga alongside a healthy diet filled with vision-healthy vitamins, mineral and herbs, and other forms of moderate exercise is a great way to naturally improve and sharpen your eyesight.